In-Person School Tours

 General Tour Information

-Tours are offered Tuesday – Friday at 10 AM, 11 AM, noon, and 1 PM.
+Tours are offered Tuesday – Friday at 10 AM, 11 AM, and 12 PM.
 Please plan to arrive 15 minutes before your tour is scheduled to begin.

-Minimum group size is 10 guests per tour.
+Minimum group size is 5 guests per tour.
 Maximum group size is 65 guests per tour.
 Groups larger than 65 may schedule back-to-back tours on the same day or visit the Carlos over multiple days.
-Spanish language tours are limited to 30 people.

-Teachers may also guide their own tours through the galleries.
+Teachers may also guide their own tours through the galleries for students.
 To prevent overcrowding, self-guided groups must be scheduled through the Office of Educational Programs.
-Please fill out the tour request form here and select the self-guided tour option.
+Please reserve a time online and select the self-guided tour option.

 How do we get to the museum, and where do we park?

 The museum is located on the historic quadrangle on the campus of Emory University.
-If coming in cars, please park at either the Fishburne Deck or Oxford Road Visitor’s Deck.
-If you are arriving by bus, please read the directions (see below), and share with your driver to ensure easy bus access to campus.
+If arriving in cars or personal vehicles, please park at either the Fishburne or Oxford Road Visitor’s Deck.
+If you are arriving by bus, please read the directions below, and share with your driver to ensure easy bus access to campus.

 Where do we check in?